 Identity theft occurs when someone steals personal information such as a Social Security Number, bank account number, or credit card information.

-Some identity fraudsters search into trash deposits, looking for credit card or bank account statements.
-However, more sophisticated methods such as hacking or phishing are increasingly being used by identity fraudsters to obtain people’s personal information to commit identity fraud.
+Some identity fraudsters search through trash deposits, looking for credit card or bank account statements.
+However, more sophisticated methods, such as hacking or phishing, are increasingly being used by identity fraudsters to obtain people’s personal information to commit identity fraud.

 Methods of Synthetic Identity Theft